photoprism/photoprism-docs/docs/getting-started/docker.md

       -v ~/Pictures:/photoprism/originals \
       photoprism/photoprism
     ```

+    The server port and [config options](config-options.md) may be changed as needed.

     The command may have to be prefixed with `sudo` when not running as root.
     Note that this will point the home directory placeholder `~` to `/root` in volume mounts.
     Kernel security modules such as AppArmor and SELinux have been reported to cause
     [issues](https://docs.photoprism.org/getting-started/faq/#why-is-photoprism-getting-stuck-in-a-restart-loop).

-The server port and [config options](config-options.md) may be changed as needed.
-Remember to restart
-the app for changes to take effect.

 !!! danger ""
     Always change `PHOTOPRISM_ADMIN_PASSWORD` so that the app starts with a **secure initial password**.